cocos/cocos-docs/en/cocos-service/agc-auth.md

   ![](agc-auth/auth-panel.png)

-- Find your project from the project list and click the app for which you need to enable Auth Service on the project card.
+- Login the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console, open the project.
 Go to **Build > Auth Service**, if it is the first time that you use Auth Service, click **Enable now** in the upper right corner.
 For details, you can refer to the AGC Auth Service documentation - [Getting Started](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-service-getstarted).

   ![](agc-auth/auth-open.png)